zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">I have converted the original supplied converter
 for old RSGAN to the new RSGAN for my personal purposes.
 Then I modernized the implementation a little bit.
-Next I figured out, that some models look like ESRGAN modesl, but that they are not the models I can use or that they are no ESRGAN or somes´thing is strange with the models.
+Next I figured out, that some models look like ESRGAN models, but that they are not the models I can use or that they are no ESRGAN or somes´thing is strange with the models.
 To have an idea what a model does I wrote a simple analysing tools.
 This tool identifies highly reliable old an new